Astaraxia-Linux/Astral/README.md

 ## Recipe Formats

-Astral supports three recipe formats because we couldn't decide on one and now we're stuck with all three.
+Astral supports four recipe formats because we couldn't decide on one and now we're stuck with all four.

+### Dir Format (Directory Based)

+The Ancient format.
+Messy, spaghetti and deprecated (who uses these?)

 ### v1 Format (@SECTION)